Gabriel Hogan

 Gabriel Hogan (born May 17, 1973) is a Canadian actor.
-He is best known for his continuing role on the hit cable television firefighter comedy series Tacoma FD, CBC/Up TV/Netflix’s Heartland and the drama Condor.
+He is best known for his role on the comedy series Tacoma FD, drama series Heartland and thriller series Condor.

-Background
+Early and personal life

-Hogan was born in Toronto, Ontario and raised in the Yorkville neighbourhood.
+Hogan was born in Toronto, Ontario, and raised in the Yorkville neighbourhood.
 He is the middle sibling of three children.
-His parents, Michael and Susan Hogan, along with his older sister Jennie Rebecca Hogan (b.1971) and younger brother Charlie Hogan (b.1983), are also actors.
+His parents Michael and Susan Hogan, along with his older sister Jennie Rebecca Hogan (born 1971) and younger brother Charlie Hogan (born 1983), are also actors.

-He is married to actress Inga Cadranel; they have one son, Ryder, and a daughter, Summer Rose.
+He is married to actress Inga Cadranel.
+They had a son and daughter together.

 Career

 Television

 Hogan's highest profile roles to date have been in television.
-He is featured as Peter Morris on the western ranch show Heartland, and also Ike Crystal in the truTV comedy Tacoma FD the cancellation of which was announced in early 2024 after four seasons.
+He is featured as Peter Morris on the western ranch show Heartland, and also Ike Crystal in the truTV comedy Tacoma FD, which was cancelled in early 2024 after four seasons.

 His other television credits include the series Prince of Peoria, Condor, Playmakers, Angela's Eyes, Rent-A-Goalie, This Is Wonderland, Heartland, Peter Benchley's Amazon and Robson Arms.

 Hogan is an ice hockey fan and proficient player, and several of his credits are hockey related; in 2006, he was part of a documentary-style miniseries about hockey in Canada, called Canada Russia '72.
 His notable American television credits include a short stint on the acclaimed show Wonderfalls in 2004, playing a lovesick delivery man in two episodes of the short-lived show.

 He was cast to play Roland "Rolie" Cray on Flashpoint in 2008, but Hogan decided to leave the show after the pilot episode.
 Sam Braddock (played by David Paetkau) took his spot on the SRU team.

 Hogan also played the role of Joseph P. Kennedy Jr. in the 2011 miniseries The Kennedys, and played the lead male role of "Ken Stoddard" in the Hallmark movie Christmas Song in 2012.
-Then 2 others for Hallmark Channel, in 2014 Christmas at Cartwright's and Christmas List in 2017.
+He appeared in two additional movies for Hallmark Channel, Christmas at Cartwright's in 2014 and Christmas List in 2017.

 In 2011 and 2012, he also appeared in both seasons of the Canadian police series King as Jessica King's husband and fellow cop Danny Sless.

-In 2015, Hogan played a Chimera named Belasko in the Season 5 premiere of MTV's cult television show Teen Wolf, but was killed off by the end of the episode.
-In 2016, he also appeared in the twelfth episode of the first season of Lady Dynamite.
+In 2015, Hogan played a Chimera named Belasko in the season 5 premiere of MTV's cult television show Teen Wolf but was killed off by the end of the episode.
+In 2016, he appeared in the twelfth episode of the first season of Lady Dynamite.
 He has also had recurring roles in shows such as Warehouse 13, The Border and The Best Years.